M1 Finance Review 2024: Is it the Perfect Investment Platform?

 Zero fees:

 In this day and age when almost anything can be done online; it is criminal to charge fees for the act of investing.
 Fees could have been justified back in the day when you needed a human to answer the phone or manually place a trade.
-Wealthfront and Betterment charge 0.25% to 0.40% fee on all accounts.
+Wealthfront and Betterment charge 0.25% fee on all accounts.

 Charging a fee based on your total assets is egregious.
 Initially when your balance is small you might not notice it.
 As your balance grows, this becomes a larger and larger recurring annual expense.
 Every dollar you don’t pay in fees is another dollar in your pocket, compounding for your future.
 For this reason, I have excluded Betterment and Wealthfront.

 One might argue that the fee is justified based on their claim of Tax loss harvesting.
 I have not seen any published data wrt what is the quantum of benefit these firms have provided with tax loss harvesting to justify the fees.
-In fact, the SEC fined Betterment last year as wash sales occurred in at least 31 percent of accounts enrolled in Wealthfront’s tax loss harvesting strategy.
+In fact, the SEC fined Betterment in 2018 as wash sales occurred in at least 31 percent of accounts enrolled in Wealthfront’s tax loss harvesting strategy.

 Selection of Funds: